grandcloud-oss/org-mcp-demo/README.md

 - Integration tests using testcontainers
 - Modern Python packaging with pyproject.toml

+**Important**: This repository contains **example agent configurations and documentation only**.
+The actual custom agents are deployed in the organization-level `grandcloud-oss/.github-private` repository, where they are available across all repositories in the organization.

-This setup was created in the `grandcloud-oss` organization where I had administrator privileges. **Note: Organization administrator privileges are required** to create the `.github-private` repository and configure organization-level custom agents with MCP server integrations.
+This setup was created in the `grandcloud-oss` organization where I had administrator privileges. **Organization administrator privileges are required** to create the `.github-private` repository and configure organization-level custom agents with MCP server integrations.

 ## Testing MCP Servers Directly